Table of Contents

 Permissive use in vehicle insurance refers to granting the right to drive your car and granting rights to those who are neither covered explicitly by identity nor as a household member.

-How Does Insurance Determine Who is at Fault?
+How Does Insurance Determine Who Is at Fault?

 Will My Insurance Pay if it Was My Fault?